parsec-daniel/parsec-tf-aws/readme.md

 # Getting Started
 #### Basic Requirments
  - A Parsec for Teams Enterprise Subscription
- - An AWS Account with ~~phenominal cosmic powers~~ the ability to create resources like VPCs, Subnets, EC2, Keypairs, and so on.
+ - An AWS Account with ~~phenomenal cosmic powers~~ the ability to create resources like VPCs, Subnets, EC2, Keypairs, and so on.
  - `terraform` on your Mac/PC, if you're running locally.

 #### Preparing the Variables